cintiadr/unicorn-matches/README.md

 `High compatibility` is when both sides have prefered matches to _at least_ the main/biggest matching field.

-The system will start allocating `high compatibility` dates, ordered by people who had the least amount of dates (and preferences compability).
+The system will start allocating `high compatibility` dates, ordered by people who had the least amount of dates (and dates for a person ordered by highest preferences compability).
 It will randomly select the rounds to allocated those dates.

-If there's available spots, the system will move to `low compatibility` dates, ordered the same way.
+The system will move to `low compatibility` dates, ordered the same way.
+There will less logs for these dates.

 The system might not be able to allocate a date because the people are busy, the rounds is full or because there's an odd number of people.